-\$0 copay for the social support platform.\
+\$0 copay for the social support platform.

-Supervised Exercise Therapy (SET)

-SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must:

-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques
+Be conducted in a hospital outpatient setting or a physician's

+Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise medically necessary by a health care provider.

+Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support with claudication therapy for PAD techniques office

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed